flowdock/api-docs/docs/Tags.md

 ### Team inbox source

-All messages sent to the Team Inbox via [Team Inbox Push API](Team-Inbox) get tagged with a user-provided `source` parameter.
+All messages sent to the team inbox via the [Team Inbox Push API](Team-Inbox) get tagged with a user-provided `source` parameter.

 Example: